aMediocreDad/amediocredev/README.md

 Svelte has been around for a few years, and it has steadily gained popularity as it has grown more feature rich and stabilized.
 With SvelteKit having launched this year, and soon to reach version 1.0.
 The time for jumping onto the proverbial _"bandwagon"_ has never been more ripe.

-SvelteKit has, unlike any other JS framework so far, amazed me with its DX, and I really hope to be using this framework a lot going forward.
+SvelteKit has, unlike any other JS framework so far, amazed me with its developer experience, and I really hope to be using this framework a lot going forward.

 ## Scripts